Student Hire Payroll Guidelines

 Additional Requirements for International Student Hires

 International students cannot begin working on campus until they have been offered a job on campus and have applied for a social security number with the Social Security Administration.
-Once they have done so, they should report to the Payroll office along with the following:
+Once they have done so, they should report to the Office of Student Financial Services along with the following:

 - A social security card issued by the Social Security Administration

 - completed work authorization form

 - I-20 from the DSO in the Registrar's office located in DN 203

 The student will then be given a W-4 (Federal Tax Withholding Form), IT-2104 (State Tax Withholding Form), an I-9 (Employment Verification Form), and/or for some countries Form 8233 (Exemption from Withholding on Compensation for a Nonresident Alien Individual) to complete the hire process.
 Please note 8233 forms expire at the end of a calendar year.
 To remain exempt status, a new form must be filled out each January.

 - Authorized Web Time sheets - Once the student (international or domestic) meets all requirements from both the Payroll Office and the Office of Student Financial Services, an authorized web time sheet will be available to them on my.marist.edu.
 Student workers are paid on the Bi-Weekly Payroll.
 In order to be paid on time, it is critical that you submit your time sheet to your supervisor on time.
 You are responsible for submitting your time sheet electronically on my.marist.edu to your supervisor.
 If you do not submit your time sheet on time, your supervisor will not be able to approve it.
 Without your supervisor's approval you will not be paid on time.

 Bi-Weekly time sheets must be submitted and approved by 9:00 AM on the Monday after the pay period ends.

 If you miss a pay period, you will need to fill out a paper time sheet in order to be paid